cronkitedata/dj/docs/_pages/syllabus.md

 Daily work is made up of several distinct elements:

 * Labs and homework, which will be simply noted as "Complete" or "Incomplete".
-A complete assignment is one that is turned in on time and at an acceptable level of quality, accuracy and completeness.
+A complete assignment is one that is turned in on time at an acceptable level of quality, accuracy and completeness.
 (40%)

 * Preparation for class, including attention to the reading and viewing and practicing on your own.
 (25%)